Haardt Castle: History

 Winzingen Castle was first built in the 10th and 11th centuries and repaired several times after times of war.
-In 1696 it was so badly damaged by shellfire in the War of the Palatine Succession that, despite provisional repairs, it finally fell into ruins during the 18th century.
+In 1696, it was so badly damaged by shellfire in the War of the Palatine Succession that, despite provisional repairs, it finally fell into ruins during the 18th century.
 In 1804, after French Revolutionary Troops had conquered the Left Bank of the Rhine for the French state, the nobility and the church had their estates seized and their land auctioned.
 As a result, the dilapidated Winzingen Castle and its surrounding land went into private ownership.
 The wealthy Neustadt businessman, Schuster, converted the estate at considerable expense into a park-like gardens and built the remains of the medieval palas into a wine press hall.

 Commerzienrat August Ritter von Clemm, one of the co-founders of BASF, bought the land in 1875 and had the villa built in 1876 in order to use it as a lordly mansion.
 Not until 1893, when a circular pavilion and a large terrace were completed, did construction work finally end.
-From 1928 to 1971 Haardt Castle was a Kur and recovery home, later a hotel and restaurant.
-In 1971 the current owner bought the entire complex.
+From 1928 to 1971, Haardt Castle was a Kur and recovery home, and later a hotel and restaurant.
+In 1971, the current owner bought the entire complex.
 The main building was restored and converted in 2002, during the course of which 19th century wallpaper was found behind the wall coverings.

 Use today

-Today, Haardt Castle houses residential accommodation and a guest house.
+Today, Haardt Castle contains residential accommodations and a guest house.
 Part of the land is open to the public; but the owner reserves the right to close the estate whenever desired.